SeaQL/sea-query/README.md

 sea-query = "1.0.0-rc.1"
 ```

-SeaQuery is very lightweight, all dependencies are optional (except `inherent`).
+SeaQuery is very lightweight, all dependencies are optional.

 ### Feature flags